mgold/Elm-Projects/README.md

 Signal where events that match a predicate are followed by another event.
 This allows the Clear event to propagate without leaving the user stuck in a meaningless "Clear mode" by switching back to Toggle mode.

+### Fade
+A library for morphing colors and shapes into other colors and shapes.